walker-at/Spark-Snowflake-Spotify-Pipeline/README.md

 # Business Objective
 Understand the music industry by analyzing the weekly-updated top 50 global songs on the spotify playlist called "Top Songs - Global"

-extract from spotify api
-explain the split into album artist song on the spotify api we have artists, album info, and track info available using json file
+# Data
+The Data is extracted from the Spotify.
 The data from the Spotify API comes as a .json file with 3 key fields: information on the album, the artist(s), and the song.
 I will create 3 different tables based on this.

 # Tools
 * IAM roles with permissions